GabrielDCelery/personal-notes/02_area/cv/cv-enhanced.md

 **Duration:** April 2018 - February 2020
 **Role:** Full Stack Developer

-Led end-to-end digital transformation projects, working with clients, developers, and designers to automate manual business processes from discovery through launch.
-Facilitated discovery sessions to map client workflows into automated process flows.
+Worked with clients to turn their manual processes into automated workflows.
+Ran discovery sessions to understand what they needed, then built and shipped the solution.

 **Key Achievements:**

-- Designed and implemented full-stack solutions including relational databases, RESTful APIs, and user interfaces in collaboration with design teams
+- Built full-stack solutions - databases, APIs, and frontend - working alongside designers
-- Evaluated and integrated third-party services to extend platform capabilities and demonstrate system flexibility
+- Integrated third-party services when clients needed features we didn't have built-in
-- Authored comprehensive unit and integration test suites to ensure code quality and reliability
+- Wrote unit and integration tests for the features we shipped
-- Performed technical triage and root cause analysis for bugs, providing documented solutions to development team
+- Debugged production issues and documented fixes for the team

 ---